 IMAGE CREDITS & LINKS

-All images scanned for the Sweet Jane Blog from ELLE Magazine 16th August 1969 with thanks to Brad Jones.
+All images scanned for the Sweet Jane Blog from ELLE Magazine, 16th August, 1969. with thanks to Brad Jones.
 All photographs by Peter Knapp, original fashion editorial by Catherine Rousso for Elle.
-Photographs taken on location at Vèlodrome de la cipale, à Vincennes .
-Discover more about the origins of the Agnès B. label here.
-Further details about the history behind the Argyle pattern here.
-View one of my previous posts featuring the work of designer Emmanuelle Khanh here & visit her website here, Tomboy Style: Beyond the Boundaries of Fashion by Lizzie Garrett Mettler here and finally view more examples of photographer Peter Knapp's work here.
+Photographs taken on location at Vèlodrome de la cipale, à Vincennes.
+Discover more about the origins of the Agnès B brand.
+Further details about the history behind the Argyle pattern.
+View one of my previous posts featuring the work of designer Emmanuelle Khanh and discover more about the fashion label's heritage.
+Read Tomboy Style: Beyond the Boundaries of Fashion by Lizzie Garrett Mettler.
+And finally, view some more examples of photographer Peter Knapp's work.